Borderline Personality Disorder Therapy Edmonton: Providing Support and Hope for Those Struggling with BPD

 - Emotional Instability and Mood Swings: BPD is marked by emotional dysregulation, with individuals experiencing intense and rapidly shifting emotions.
 They may feel intense anger, sadness, or anxiety that can fluctuate rapidly, sometimes without an apparent trigger.

-- Impulsive and Self-Destructive Behaviors: Individuals with BPD often engage in impulsive behaviours that may be harmful to themselves, such as reckless driving, substance abuse, self-harm, or risky sexual behaviours.
+- Impulsive and Self-Destructive Behaviours: Individuals with BPD often engage in impulsive behaviours that may be harmful to themselves, such as reckless driving, substance abuse, self-harm, or risky sexual behaviours.
 These impulsive actions are often driven by a desire to alleviate emotional distress or feelings of emptiness.

 - Distorted Self-Image and Identity Issues: Individuals with BPD may struggle with a fragmented or unstable sense of self.
 They may experience chronic feelings of emptiness, struggle with a lack of clear goals or values, and may have difficulty forming a coherent and stable self-identity.